Brett-Tanner/Journal/2024/May_24.md

 ## May 24th

-- [] Hide Online from the school list on setsu calendar, but still enable linking directly to its calendar
+- [x] Hide Online from the school list on setsu calendar, but still enable linking directly to its calendar

 ### Materials

+- Address Github issues
+  - [x] Create lesson use matrix
+    - [x] Create controller, routes and policy
+    - [x] Create the view
+  - [x] Show subtypes for relevant lessons on Course#show
+  - [x] Show resource list with links on Lesson#show
+  - [x] Change lesson details layout to not just be a big column
+- Update the new color scheme from Alex's style guide
+  - [x] Add new scheme colors
+  - [x] Try using CSS vars to set the logo with theme
+    - Ended up using a helper method since we need favicon to match
+  - Add the new rules to the theme switcher, then find and replace
+    - [x] Border radius
+    - [x] Lighter versions of main & secondary colors
+  - [x] Rename all the new colors to not require the '-color-' prefix

+## May 27th

+## Materials

+- [] Sweep the site for style guide violations
 - [] Try storing user type as a string enum rather then the current frozen array constant
   - Could make some translations etc. easier